 Discover the career path of Andy Beshear, from the first major opportunity to industry-changing achievements.

 Andrew Graham Beshear is the current governor of Kentucky, serving since 2019.
-A Democrat, he previously served as the state's attorney general from 2016 to 2019.
-He is the son of Steve Beshear, who was also a former governor of Kentucky, serving from 2007 to 2015.
+A Democrat, he previously held the position of Kentucky's Attorney General from 2016 to 2019.
+Beshear is the son of Steve Beshear, who served as Kentucky's governor from 2007 to 2015.
+His political career is rooted in Kentucky state politics, marking him as a prominent figure in the state's Democratic party.

-In 2001, Andy Beshear was a summer associate at White & Case LLP in New York, the same law firm where his father started his law career.
+In 2001, Andy Beshear worked as a summer associate at White & Case LLP in New York.

 In November 2013, Andy Beshear announced his candidacy in the 2015 election for Attorney General of Kentucky.

-In 2015, Andy Beshear announced his candidacy in the election for Attorney General of Kentucky.
+In 2015, Andy Beshear participated in the election for Attorney General of Kentucky.

-In April 2016, Andy Beshear, as attorney general, sued Governor Matt Bevin over his mid-cycle budget cuts to the state university system.
-The Kentucky Supreme Court agreed with Beshear.
+In April 2016, Andy Beshear sued Governor Matt Bevin over mid-cycle budget cuts to the state university system, resulting in a Kentucky Supreme Court ruling in Beshear's favor.

-In 2017, the Kentucky Supreme Court dismissed a lawsuit Andy Beshear brought against Governor Matt Bevin, holding that Bevin had the power to temporarily reshape boards while the legislature is out of session.
+In 2017, the Kentucky Supreme Court dismissed a lawsuit Beshear brought against Bevin, holding that Bevin had the power to temporarily reshape boards while the legislature is out of session.

-In April 2018, Andy Beshear successfully sued Governor Matt Bevin over Senate Bill 151, a controversial plan to reform teacher pensions, with the Kentucky Supreme Court ruling the bill unconstitutional.
+In April 2018, Andy Beshear successfully sued Governor Bevin over Senate Bill 151, a plan to reform teacher pensions, with the Kentucky Supreme Court ruling the bill unconstitutional.

-On July 9, 2018, Andy Beshear declared his candidacy for the Democratic nomination for governor of Kentucky in the 2019 election, choosing Jacqueline Coleman as his running mate.
+On July 9, 2018, Andy Beshear declared his candidacy for the Democratic nomination for governor of Kentucky in the 2019 election.

-In May 2019, Andy Beshear won the Democratic nomination for governor with 37.9% of the vote in a three-way contest.
+In May 2019, Andy Beshear won the Democratic nomination for governor with 37.9% of the vote.

 In October 2019, Andy Beshear filed nine lawsuits against pharmaceutical companies for their alleged involvement in fueling Kentucky's opioid epidemic.

-On December 10, 2019, Andy Beshear resigned from the attorney general's office before his inauguration as governor the same day.
+On December 10, 2019, Andy Beshear resigned from his position as Attorney General and was inaugurated as Governor of Kentucky the same day.

-In 2019, Andy Beshear defeated Republican Governor Matt Bevin in the gubernatorial election by approximately 0.4%.
+In 2019, Andy Beshear defeated incumbent Governor Matt Bevin in the general election with 49.20% of the vote to Bevin's 48.83%.

-Upon taking office in 2019, Andy Beshear replaced all 11 members of the Kentucky Board of Education before the end of their two-year terms.
+In 2019, upon taking office, Andy Beshear replaced all 11 members of the Kentucky Board of Education before the end of their two-year terms.

-Andy Beshear proclaimed March 2020 Responsible Gambling Awareness Month in Kentucky.
+In March 2020, Andy Beshear proclaimed March 2020 Responsible Gambling Awareness Month in Kentucky, supporting the legalizing of casino gambling, sports betting, fantasy sports betting, and online poker betting in Kentucky.

-In June 2020, Andy Beshear promised to provide free health care to all African-American residents of Kentucky who needed it, in an attempt to resolve health care inequities during the COVID-19 pandemic.
+In June 2020, Andy Beshear promised to provide free healthcare to all African-American residents of Kentucky who need it.

-On October 5, 2020, Andy Beshear announced the relaunch and expansion of kynect, the state health insurance marketplace. kynect was originally started in 2013 during Steve Beshear's term as governor and dismantled by Matt Bevin in 2017.
+On October 5, 2020, Andy Beshear announced the relaunch and expansion of kynect, the state health insurance marketplace that was originally started in 2013 during Steve Beshear's term as governor and dismantled by Bevin in 2017.

-In March 2021, Andy Beshear signed a law that allows judges to decide whether to transfer minors 14 and older to adult court if they are charged with a crime involving a firearm.
-Previously, judges were required to send juveniles to adult court to be prosecuted for a felony if a firearm was involved.
+In March 2021, Andy Beshear signed a law that allows judges to decide whether to transfer minors 14 and older to adult court if they are charged with a crime involving a firearm, reversing a previous requirement.

 On June 11, 2021, Andy Beshear lifted most of Kentucky's COVID-19 restrictions, one day after the Kentucky Supreme Court heard oral argument on the emergency powers issue.